The World Beneath Our Feet cover art

 To appreciate the wonders of the world around us, we're often told to look up.
 But what if we need to look down instead?

 The ground beneath our feet hums with a staggering abundance of winding roots, interconnecting fungal networks, wriggling creatures and mind-blowing microbial life.
-This glittering ecosystem is the single most biodiverse habitat on the planet.
+This hidden ecosystem is the single most biodiverse habitat on the planet.
 Half of all our species exist underfoot, and just a handful of soil can contain an entire world.
 Without soil, there would be no life as we know it.

 Everything that happens below ground sustains all life above it - yet we rarely think about this mysterious, dark underland.
-In The World Beneath Our Feet soil ecologist Frank Ashwood scratches the surface and takes us on an eye-opening safari through this precious ecosystem, from the ancient forests of New Zealand to the vast black soil deposits of China.
+In The World Beneath Our Feet soil ecologist Frank Ashwood scratches the surface and takes us on an eye-opening safari through this precious ecosystem, from the ancient forests of New Zealand to the vast black soil deposits of the US and China.
 Every layer of the pedosphere is a world of its own, each more alien than the last as we travel deeper into the Earth.

 No reviews yet